 As a group of paediatricians, dietitians, health visitors and psychologists who work together on child nutrition issues, we set out to review the existing evidence on toddler nutrition and produce a set of simple messages, that are both aligned with, and complement, current government advice.
-Our aim is to help parents, carers and healthcare professionals approach feeding toddlers with confidence.
+To help parents, carers and healthcare professionals approach feeding toddlers with confidence.

-This document introduces Ten Steps for Healthy Toddlers, which provides consistent, simple and sound advice that can be applied everywhere toddlers are fed.
-This advice will help parents and carers cater for toddlers' nutritional needs and provide a positive experience of family mealtimes, while managing attitudes to food, activity and rest.
+This document publishes for the first time 'Ten Steps for Healthy Toddlers'.
+Consistent, simple and sound advice that can be applied everywhere toddlers are fed.
+Advice to help parents and carers cater for toddlers' nutritional needs and provide a positive experience of family mealtimes, while managing attitudes to food, activity and rest.